dowjones/react-cellblock/README.md

 offset | `FractionString` | `undefined` | The left offset of the Column. className | `String` | `undefined` | A custom class name.

-> _Note: Using grid units inside fractional columns does not make sense.
-So if you start using fractional columns, you should stop using unit-based columns._

 #### So why bother with grid units at all?

 Well, take a look at this example: